jpalmerr/CV/index.md

 [Functional Programming](#functional-programming) | [Experience](#experience) | [Education](#education) | [Projects](#projects) | [Other Programming](#other-programming) | [Personal](#personal)

 I am a Mathematics graduate, who moved into software after finding inspiration in the Computational Modelling section of my course.
-I have being working professionally as a back end Scala engineersince August 2019, a functional developer and machine learning enthusiast.
+A functional developer and machine learning enthusiast, I have been working professionally as a back end Scala engineer since August 2019.

 ## Functional Programming